 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Voigtlander 75mm F1.8 Heliar Classic is the longer of the two lenses at 74mm.
 The Leica Summarit-M 75mm f2.5 with a length of 61mm, is 13mm shorter.
 Besides being longer, the Voigtlander 75mm F1.8 Heliar Classic also has a larger diameter of 58mm compared to the Leica Summarit-M 75mm f2.5's 55mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Leica Summarit-M 75mm f2.5 weighs 345g, 19% (82g) lighter than the Voigtlander 75mm F1.8 Heliar Classic's weight of 427g.

 Below you can find the dimension and weight table of the Telephoto Prime Lenses in Leica M Mount for size comparison purposes.